mikes802/Marketing-Analytics-Case-Study/Script Check.md

 Permission to cry freely now, Captain?

-I hit upon the solution after some more tinkering.
+I hit upon the solution after some more thinking.
 What it came down to was, once again, the `ORDER BY` clause in the window function.
 After I got my head wrapped around it, it made sense.
 I was ordering by `rental_count` and `latest_rental_date` thinking that both mattered to account for ties in `rental_count`.
 Upon reflection, I realized that `latest_rental_date` is not a parameter.
 The "percentile" is calculated by looking at the `rental_count` in decreasing order.
 If the value is 4, then I want to know the percent of rows with values that come before that value, i.e. all the rows with values of 5, 6, 7 and higher.
 However, if I add an extra parameter of `latest_rental_date`, then it will also take into consideration all of the other rows with values of 4 that come prior to the date of the current row.
 That is going to drive the "percentile" value up.

 By eliminating `latest_rental_date` from the window function's `ORDER BY` clause, the percentiles should now be correct.
 <details>